Lent and the idea of spiritual spring cleaning has always fascinated me.

-What if changing the world starts with something as simple as giving up candy for six weeks?
+What if changing the world does start with something as simple as giving up candy for six weeks?

-What if teaches you and those you love to appreciate how those who go without on a daily basis live in this world?
+What if it teaches you to appreciate people who go without the things you take for granted on a daily basis in this world live their lives?

 I know what it is to struggle, but I have no idea what it’s like to go without the basics of life.

-Abstaining gives me a tiny glimpse into that type of suffering and hopefully makes me a better person in the process.
+Abstaining gives me a tiny glimpse into that and hopefully makes me a kinder and more compassionate person.

 One of my favorite quotes is that if you want to change some things in your life, you have to change some things in your life, but if you don’t know where to begin to do that, how do you begin to do that?

 Did you know that ancient Christians fasted every day of Lent?